erlerobot/erle_gitbook_unixintroduction/introduction_to_the_unix_operating_system/README.md

 #####The shell

 The shell acts as an interface between the user and the kernel.
 When a user logs in, the login program checks the username and password, and then starts another program called the shell.
 The shell is a command line interpreter (CLI).
 It interprets the commands the user types in and arranges for them to be carried out.
-The commands are themselves programs: when they terminate, the shell gives the user another prompt (% on our systems).
+The commands are themselves programs: when they terminate, the shell gives the user another prompt.

 The adept user can customise his/her own shell, and users can use different shells on the same machine.
 For example we can use *tcsh shell* by default.